 The Union Army

 The Union Army of Cumberland was led by General William Rosecrans in the summer of 1863.
 They moved from the middle of Tennessee and their objective was to capture the gateway of the Confederacy, Chattanooga.
 The Union Army came across Lookout Mountain in late September, they threatened General Braxton Bragg’s Confederate Army of Tennessee.
-This caused Bragg's Confederates to go towards LaFayette, Georgia.
+This caused Bragg's Confederates to go towards Lafayette, Georgia.

 From there it was more of a chasing game by both armies, like cat and mouse.
 On September 18, 1863, the Confederate army tried to cross West Chickamauga Creek but they were severely opposed.
 The Union cavalry had especially opposed at Alexander's Bridge and Reed's Bridge.